Choreomundus

 For student services at SZTE click here.

 This conglomerate of European universities brings together a unique combination of expertise in theoretical and methodological approaches, geographical areas and dance genres.
-The complementarity in knowledge on dance and dance heritage in Europe (NTNU & SZTE), Africa and Central Asia (UCA), Asia and Europe (UR) is worth noting, as is the focus on a variety of human movement systems (art, social, folk, ritual, etc.).
+The complementarity in knowledge on dance and dance heritage in Europe (NTNU, SZTE & NKUA), Africa and Central Asia (UCA), Asia and Europe (UR) is worth noting, as is the focus on a variety of human movement systems (art, social, folk, ritual, etc.).
 The programme is committed to both movement and contextual analyses and Choreomundus students will acquire expertise in both.
 They will be taught by a faculty of world experts in their disciplines, demonstrating the European as well as the broader international dimensions of the field.

 Consortium